dvreeze/yaidom/docs/someXmlGotchas.rst

 restriction in XML Schema is not transitive, which is quite counter-intuitive.
 The set of rules defining restriction is of enormous complexity, and according to the authors of the MSL paper ad-hoc as well.
 No wonder it is so hard to gain an in-depth understanding of XML Schema.

+Yaidom is unaware of schema types (or DTD types).
+Attribute values are simply strings in yaidom.

 .. _`W3C XML Schema: DOs and DON'Ts`: http://www.kohsuke.org/xmlschema/XMLSchemaDOsAndDONTs.html
 .. _`W3C XML Schema Design Patterns: Avoiding Complexity`: http://msdn.microsoft.com/en-us/library/aa468564.aspx